test20210513/test201210523.github.io/README.md

 title = "My New Hugo Site"
 ```

-This file is written in TOML[^4] a configuration format designed to be easy to read and modify.
+This file is written in TOML a configuration format designed to be easy to read and modify.
 The default configuration file only has a handful of data, but you’ll add more as you build out your site.

 ### 2.3 Adding a theme